Get someone to vote on your behalf – proxy voting

 You can apply for a proxy vote at any time until 5pm on the sixth working day before an election, unless you already have already arranged a postal vote.

 If you wish to cancel an existing proxy vote please email your cancellation request, including your name and address, to email@example.com

 If an emergency means you can’t get to the polling station on election day, you may be able to apply for an emergency proxy.
 It must be for either a medical emergency or a work reason.

 You need to complete and return an emergency proxy application to the elections office before 5pm on polling day.
-The forms to do this will be available here closer to election days.
-You can find more information about emergency proxy voting, as well as find the appropriate form on the Electoral Commission's website.
+You can find more information about emergency proxy voting, as well as find the appropriate form, on the Electoral Commission's website.